 They did an amazing job.

-Uh, we learned that when we do not protect older Americans, like the executive orders, New York, New Jersey, Pennsylvania, the unmitigated disaster that is Michigan, it is a disaster.
+We learned that when we do not protect older Americans, like the executive orders, New York, New Jersey, Pennsylvania, the unmitigated disaster that is Michigan, it is a disaster.

-And had we not put COVID-19 patients in homes with other sick older, vulnerable people, we don't know how many thousands and thousands of lives could have been saved.
+And had we not put COVID-19 patients in homes with other sick, older, vulnerable people, we don't know how many thousands and thousands of lives could have been saved.

-That was that was a huge mistake.
+That was a huge mistake.

 We got to learn from our mistakes also.